 In the next few lessons, we will walk through these installation steps together:

-At the end of this section, you’ll be up and running with many of the tools you need to write and run code!
+At the end of the next lesson, you’ll be up and running with many of the tools you need to write and run code!
 It may seem like a lot of steps, but we’ll get through it as painlessly as possible together!
 If anything goes wrong, remember to use these steps:

 If you’re using a Mac, you’re in great shape.
-Most professional developers rely on Unix-based systems for their coding.
+The Odin Project instructions assume a Unix-based system.
 By installing just a few programs, you will be up and running with your education in no time!

 Linux is a free and open-source operating system that works well with all programming languages.
 Most development tools are written to work natively with Linux.
 Your tools will likely be updated more often, have more information available for troubleshooting, and just plain run better on Linux.
 We’ll be using Ubuntu, one of the most popular and user-friendly distributions available, or the lighter weight alternative Xubuntu.
 If you don’t use a Mac, we recommend that you use Linux.
 It’s that simple.